What Powerful Capacity is Our Culture Stealing from Our Children?

 We owe our children their birthright.
 Namely, their natural capacity to form authentic, emotionally vibrant relationships.

-Children are born with amazing capacities for tracking emotional engagement.
-This ability to connect via expression is what many parents see as the sweet emotional openness of their little ones.
+Children are born with amazing capacities for forming relationships.
+This ability is what many parents see as the sweet emotional openness of their little ones.
 The challenge isn’t that we fail to teach our children how to form relationships, they are born knowing how.
-The challenge is we live in a culture which intentionally suppresses these capacities in our children as they grow older and move out into the world.
+The challenge is we live in a culture that intentionally suppresses these capacities in our children as they grow older and move out into the world.

 Think of it this way: Children first begin learning to speak when they are toddlers.
 But what would happen if our toddlers were hit, shamed or laughed at every time they mispronounced their first words? — — How quickly would they stop trying to talk at all?